 If you have ever wondered what the format of the virtual device (vfib) is then here it is.

-It is basically a squashed json
+It is basically a squashed json file.
+JSON stands for JavaScript

 Object Notation and has been adopted as a standard for data swapping across platforms.